Lurk-r/PGTraceCleaner/README.md

 ## Features

-- Detects and deletes PG's temp files and logs.
+- Detect and delete PG's temp files and logs.
-- Cleans registry entries contain account/ban traces.
+- Cleans registry values contain account/ban traces.
-- Finds and displays user IDs found in PG local data.
+- Finds account IDs found in PG local data.
 - Your game settings won't be reset.
+- Completely portable exe.

 ---

 ## How to Use

-1. **Close PG** if it is running before starting PGTC.
+1. **Close PG** if it's running.
-2. Run the `PGTC.exe` (or `main.py` if running from source).
+2. Run `PGTraceCleaner.exe` (or `main.py` if running from source).

 ---